maarten-pennings/ElektroClub2022/pcboutline/readme.md

 ![Outline - board cutout](easyeda-dxf6.png)

-If the polygon is _not_ filled gray, the track was not closed.
-Drag end points to make sure the overlap;
+If the polygon (cutout) is _not_ filled gray, the track was not closed.
+Drag end-points to make sure they overlap;
 again I suggest to drag all endpoints to a grid point.

 ![Outline - gray](easyeda-dxf7.png)